Effective October 1, 2018

 EU-U.S. Privacy Shield

-While Skytap participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework., unless and until EU-U.S. Privacy Shield is reinstated by the EU following invalidation by the EU Court, Skytap iswill rely on the Standard Contractual Clauses and the following is information only.
-Skytap remains committed to subjecting all Personal Data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+While Skytap participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework, unless and until EU-U.S. Privacy Shield is reinstated by the EU following invalidation by the EU Court, Skytap will rely on the Standard Contractual Clauses and the following is informational only.
+Skytap remains committed to subjecting all Personal Data received from European Union (EU) member countries and the United Kingdom, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
 To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List. (https://www.privacyshield.gov/list).

 Skytap is responsible for the processing of Personal Data it receives, under the Privacy Shield Framework, and subsequently transfers to third parties acting as an agent on its behalf.
-Skytap complies with the Privacy Shield Principles for all onward transfers of Personal Data from the EU, including the onward transfer liability provisions.
+Skytap complies with the Privacy Shield Principles for all onward transfers of Personal Data from the EU and the United Kingdom, including the onward transfer liability provisions.

 With respect to Personal Data received or transferred pursuant to the Privacy Shield Framework, Skytap is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Skytap may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.